 Postwar Gender Roles and Women in American Politics

-After the disruption, alienation, and insecurity of the Great Depression and the Second World War, the family, more so than ever before, became the center of American life.
-Couples wed early (in the late 1950s, the average age of American women at marriage was 20) and in proportions that surpassed those of all previous eras and have not been equaled since.
+After the disruption, alienation, and insecurity of the Great Depression and the Second World War, the family became the center of American life.
+Couples wed early (in the late 1950s, the average age of American women at marriage was 20) and at rates that surpassed those of all previous eras and have not been equaled since.
 They raised large families.
-Many moved to sprawling, affordable tract housing developments in the suburbs, bought modern conveniences ranging from cars to dishwashers, and enjoyed more leisure time.
+Many moved to sprawling, affordable tract housing developments in the suburbs, bought modern conveniences including cars and dishwashers, and enjoyed more leisure time.

 Social expectations for what constituted a woman’s proper role outside the home constrained women Members of Congress as well.
-When asked if women were handicapped in the rough-and-tumble of political campaigns because society held them to different standards than men, Maurine Neuberger, who served for years in the Oregon legislature before succeeding her late husband in the U.S. Senate, replied, “Definitely. . . .
+When asked if women were at a disadvantage in the rough-and-tumble of political campaigns because society held them to different standards than men, Maurine B. Neuberger, who served for years in the Oregon legislature before succeeding her late husband in the U.S. Senate, replied, “Definitely....
 A woman enters into a man’s world of politics, into back-fighting and grubbing.
 Before she puts her name on the ballot, she encounters prejudice and people saying, ‘A woman’s place is in the home.’
 She has to walk a very tight wire in conducting her campaign.
 She can’t be too pussyfooting or mousy.
-Also, she can’t go to the other extreme: belligerent, coarse, nasty.”5 Congresswoman Gracie Pfost of Idaho observed that a woman seeking political office “must be willing to have her every motive challenged, her every move criticized,” and added that she “must submit to having her private life scrutinized under a microscope . . . and [being] the subject of devastating rumors every day.”6
+Also, she can’t go to the other extreme: belligerent, coarse, nasty.”5 Congresswoman Gracie Bowers Pfost of Idaho observed that a woman seeking political office “must be willing to have her every motive challenged, her every move criticized,” and added that she “must submit to having her private life scrutinized under a microscope … and [to being] the subject of devastating rumors every day.”6

-The primacy of family responsibilities and the power of society’s expectations of what constituted a “woman’s sphere” in the 1950s is aptly illustrated by the demise of Coya Knutson’s congressional career.
+Representative Coya Knutson of Minnesota, for instance, was the victim of insidious accusations made more potent by America’s often uncompromising expectations for women in the 1950s.
 The first woman to represent Minnesota, Knutson was an early advocate for the creation of a food stamp program, funding for school lunches, and federal student loans.
-But after two terms, her abusive husband sabotaged her promising career by conspiring with her opposition to publicly embarrass Knutson.
-He falsely accused her of neglecting their family, which included a young adopted son, and of having an affair with a Washington aide.
-The press sensationalized the story along with Andy Knutson’s plea, “Coya come home.”
-In the 1958 elections, Knutson’s opposition subtly exploited this theme and her constituents voted her out of office by a slim 1,390-vote margin.
-Although a House committee investigating the campaign and election agreed with Knutson’s complaint that the accusations had contributed to her defeat, the damage had been done.
-Knutson’s 1960 bid for re-election failed by an even wider margin.
+But after two terms, Knutson’s abusive husband, Andy Knutson, sabotaged her promising career by conspiring with her opposition to publicly embarrass her.
+He falsely accused her of neglecting their family, which included a young son, and of having an affair with a Washington aide.
+The press sensationalized the story along with her husband’s plea, “Coya come home.”
+In the 1958 elections, Knutson’s opposition exploited this theme—her challenger, Odin Elsford Stanley Langen, used the campaign slogan “A Big Man for a Man-Sized Job”—and her constituents voted her out of office by a narrow 1,390-vote margin.
+Although a House committee investigating the campaign and election agreed with Knutson that her estranged husband’s accusations had contributed to her defeat, the damage had been done.
+Knutson’s 1960 bid to take back her seat failed by an even wider margin.7

 Knutson’s experience reinforced the widely held perception that women politicians could not manage both a career and family.
-The debate over balancing domestic responsibilities and a professional life lasted well into the 1990s, and though male political opponents were less inclined to exploit it in latter decades, women politicians were repeatedly put on the defensive by the media and constituents who raised the issue.
+In fact, well into the 1990s segments of American society doubted whether women candidates could balance domestic responsibilities and a professional life.
+Although male political opponents were less inclined to exploit it in latter decades, women politicians were repeatedly put on the defensive by the media and constituents who raised the issue.

 Shifting social norms quickly altered staid notions of domesticity.
-Amidst the routine of household duties, many postwar wives and mothers were frustrated by their lack of professional fulfillment.
-Betty Friedan memorably identified this malaise as “the problem with no name” in her landmark book The Feminine Mystique (1963).
+Frustrated by their lack of professional fulfillment, many postwar wives and mothers looked for something else outside the routine of household duties.
+Betty Friedan memorably identified this malaise as “the problem that has no name” in her landmark 1963 book The Feminine Mystique.
 The book’s popularity attested to Friedan’s connection with a feeling of discontent.
-Daughters who came of age in the 1960s were determined to make their lives less constrained than those of their mothers.
-Consequently, the women’s rights movement and the sexual revolution of the 1960s challenged many of the traditional notions of motherhood and marital relationships.7 Many young women rejected the sexual conventions of their parents’ generation.
-Open discussion of sexuality and cohabitation outside marriage became more socially accepted.
+Women who came of age in the 1960s were determined to make their lives less constrained than those of their mothers.
+Consequently, the women’s rights movement and the sexual revolution of the 1960s challenged many of the traditional notions of motherhood and marriage.8 Many young women rejected the sexual conventions of their parents’ generation.
+Open discussion of sexuality and cohabitation outside marriage grew increasingly accepted in American society.
 As birth control became more widely available, women exercised greater control over when or if they would have children.
 In the landmark 1973 Roe v.
-Wade decision, the Supreme Court upheld on the grounds of privacy a woman’s constitutional right to terminate her pregnancy.
+Wade decision, the Supreme Court upheld on the grounds of privacy a woman’s constitutional right to end her pregnancy.

 Sexual and reproductive freedom provided more options for women, who previously chose either a career or marriage.
-By the 1970s, many marriages involved two careers, as both the husband and the wife worked and increasingly shared familial duties, accelerating a trend already well underway in the post–World War II period.
-These responsibilities added stress to family life.
-The divorce rate rose, and the phenomenon of the single, working mother became more commonplace.8 Yet, throughout this period, more young women pursued careers in traditionally male-dominated fields, such as law, medicine, and business, loosening their bonds to home and hearth and preparing the way for a new and larger generation of women in state and national politics.
+By the 1970s, many marriages involved two careers, as both the husband and the wife worked and increasingly shared family duties, accelerating a trend already well underway in the post–World War II period.
+The divorce rate also rose, and single, working mothers became more commonplace.9 Throughout this period, more young women pursued careers in male-dominated fields, such as law, medicine, and business, loosening their traditional bonds to home and hearth and preparing the way for a new and larger generation of women in state and national politics.

 3Elaine Tyler May, Homeward Bound: American Families in the Cold War Era (New York: Basic Books, 1988): 16–36.